lilith645/Diablo-Revived/README.md

 The Refined Edition includes many QOL patches whilst staying true to the original DevilutionX and will always support for Linux, Mac and Windows.

+> Can I play Hellfire?

+Yes, you can compile hellfire and play with all the QOL patches that DevilutionX Refined provides.

 # QOL Patches

 - Fast run in town